top of page

 What Happened?

 Clair Obscur: Expedition 33, a visually striking turn-based RPG that had been building serious momentum in indie circles, was disqualified after judges determined the development team failed to disclose the use of generative AI tools during production.
+The issue was not simply that AI was used.
+According to award organizers, the problem was non-disclosure, which violated competition rules requiring transparency about tools and workflows.
+In other words: AI wasn’t the crime.
+Keeping it quiet was.

 Why This Matters in the Indie Space